singularityhub/singularity-python/README.md

 The only supported language is currently python (specify "py" as in the example above) and we will have more included as the software is developed.
 If you are a debutante for your favorite language(s) of choice, please contribute to the repo!
 Contribution means adding a runscript.{{ext}} to the [templates](singularity/templates) folder, and a function to the [runscript.py](singularity/runscript.py) module to parse it into a data structure to be included in the image package.
 More details coming soon, as the python verison of this (the first) is still under development.

+--docker
 ### shub --help

       package Singularity containers for singularity hub.

       optional arguments:
-        -h, --help            show this help message and exit --image IMAGE         full path to singularity image (for use with --package and --tree)
+        -h, --help            show this help message and exi      t --image IMAGE         full path to singularity image (for use with --package
+                              and --tree)
         --images IMAGES       full path to singularity images/packages,separated with commas (for use with --difftree)
-        --docker2singularity DOCKER
-                              name of Docker image to export to Singularity (does not include runscript cmd)
+        --docker DOCKER       name of Docker image for use with --docker2singularity, --tree, etc.
         --outfolder OUTFOLDER
                               full path to folder for output, if not specified, will go to pwd